 Machu Picchu in 7+ Days

-Going for over a week really allows you to experience the Machu Picchu region in detail.
-You could tackle one of the longer hikes, or even the epic 7-day trek from Cachora which passes the fabulous ruins at Choquequirao on a 7-day remote trail to Machu Picchu.
+Spending over a week really allows you to experience the Machu Picchu region in detail.
+You could tackle one of the longer hikes or even the epic 7-day trek from Cachora, which passes the fabulous ruins at Choquequirao on a 7-day remote trail to Machu Picchu.

-In two weeks, for example, after the Choquequirao Trek you would still have time afterward for doing everything at the citadel site itself and even one of the other shorter surrounding treks at Machu Picchu, such as the hike to Putucusi from Aguas Calientes.
+In two weeks, for example, after the Choquequirao trek, you would still have time afterward to do everything at the citadel site itself and even one of the other shorter surrounding treks at Machu Picchu, such as the hike to Putucusi from Aguas Calientes.

-On the way to Cusco, you would have time for lingering in the pretty Inca-built towns of Ollantaytambo and Pisac, both with astonishing Inca ruins of their own.
-You would be able to see other remoter ruins such the amphitheater-like site of Moray, and bathe in some of the natural thermal pools in the Sacred Valley.
-Then there would be time to visit colorful markets like Pisac's, buy beautiful traditional handicrafts at villages like Patabamba and attend some of the many festivities the valley is famous for—all at a lovely, leisurely pace.
+On the way to Cusco, you would have time to linger in the pretty Inca-built towns of Ollantaytambo and Pisac, both with astonishing Inca ruins of their own.
+You would be able to see other more remote ruins, such as the amphitheater-like site of Moray, and bathe in some of the natural thermal pools in the Sacred Valley.
+Then there would be time to visit colorful markets like Pisac's, buy beautiful traditional handicrafts at villages like Patabamba, and attend some of the many festivities the valley is famous for—all at a lovely, leisurely pace.